lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The IID value is computed from device ID present in the Layer 2 header.
 The computation depends on the technology and the device ID  size.

+### static-mapping

+The goal of static-mapping is to reduce the size of a field by allocating shorter value.
+The mapping is known by both ends and stored in a table in both end contexts.

 ### Compute-\*